Calinou/GDevelop-website/README.md

 ## Development

 Ensure you have [Node.js](https://nodejs.org) installed.
 Bower is used for managing front-end dependencies, EJS templates files are used to write the pages and gulp is used to launch tasks.

+Translations are stored into *locale* directory, in plain JSON files.
+Internationalized files (for example, main-fr.html for main.ejs) are automatically build for each language with a catalog which has a high translation ratio (>70% translated strings).

 ### Installation